Sudbury Saturday Night

+The 2015 bronze statue of Stompin' Tom, with Connors' left hand positioned for chord of C−, one of the major chords in the song "Sudbury Saturday Night".

 "Sudbury Saturday Night" is one of the most famous songs by Stompin' Tom Connors, which depicts the hard-drinking, hard-partying social life of hard rock miners in the Northern Ontario mining city of Sudbury.